conduktor/conduktor-docs/docs/platform/guides/configure-sql.md

 - For JSON blob columns, we are unable to restrict access to sub-objects, so access to the entire column content is restricted instead.
 - If access to a column is denied, the user cannot use a wildcard in a `SELECT` query (e.g., `SELECT * FROM table`).
 Attempting to do so will result in an access denied error.

-### Permission check on UI

-Previously, only Admins were allowed to access the SQL UI.
-This is no longer the case; all users can now access it.

-A new backend permission, `kafka.topics.config.sql`, has been introduced.
-This permission is verified whenever a user attempts to update the `sqlStorage` configuration for a topic.
-Currently, only Admins have this permission, but this may change in the future.

 ### UI Experience